Updating the Status of a Push Source

 Authorization HTTP header:

-<MyAccessToken>with an access token that grants the Organization - View/Edit and Sources - View privileges in the target Coveo Cloud organization (see Getting Your Coveo Cloud V2 Platform Access Token, Creating an API Key, and Getting the Privileges of an Access Token).
+<MyAccessToken>with an access token that grants the Organization - View/Edit and Sources - View privileges in the target Coveo organization (see Add an API Key).

 A successful response (

 201 Created) has no content, but it signifies that the status of the target Push source has been updated.

 Setting the status of a Push source to REFRESH

 201 Created response body